Skip to main content

 • Performance Testing: you will monitor the overall app performance in different scenarios.
 You may be asked to capture different types of logs, so any previous knowledge you have in reading API calls and monitoring app usage will be more than welcome for such projects.

-No matter the type of project you are participating in, you can always share your experience directly with the CPC about the test and the product itself.
+No matter the type of project you are participating in, you can always share your experience directly with the Staffing Specialist about the test and the product itself.
 Such information can be crucial for the customer and us to improve in future runs.

 Why do I need to provide my personal information for a project?

-Remember if you are asked to provide any personal information via email, make sure the CPC is the receiver and do not send information to other testers or to any other person outside of Test IO staff.
+Remember, if you are asked to provide any personal information via email, make sure the Staffing Specialist is the receiver and do not send information to other testers or to any other person outside of Test IO staff.

 How do we handle sensitive data?

 Once you provide us with your personal information, we handle it respectfully and professionally.
-The CPC, Test IO and the customer will only use it for the project purpose and are not authorised to sell your data to any other third-party companies.
+The Staffing Specialist, Test IO, and the customer will only use it for the project purpose and are not authorised to sell your data to any other third-party companies.

 Did this answer your question?